Qiskit/qiskit-aer/DISTRIBUTED.md

 ### Setup Remote Node

-1. Setup ssh key to connect the remote node without password.
+1. Setup ssh to connect the remote node without password.

 2. Create working directory on the remote node
 ```